with-code-example/golang-with-code-example/content/blog/2024-01-16-golang-benchmarking-improving-performance.md

 In this golang benchmark, we use the `Benchmark*` naming convention, and the benchmarking framework will run the function `BenchmarkAdd` multiple times to collect statistics.
 The `b.N` value represents the number of iterations, and the framework adjusts it dynamically to achieve a reasonable execution time.

-Run the benchmark with the following command:
+Run the [benchmark](https://en.wikipedia.org/wiki/Benchmark_(computing)#:~:text=In%20computing%2C%20a%20benchmark%20is,tests%20and%20trials%20against%20it.) with the following command:

 ```bash
 go test -bench=.